norbert-walter/LoRa-Boat-Monitor/README.md

 * Board can be ordered here:  [https://aisler.net/p/TUFQWBEF](https://aisler.net/p/TUFQWBEF)
 * Android app

+## Create your own code

+You have the option of creating your own code using the online [software development environment Gitpod](https://gitpod.io/#https://github.com/norbert-walter/LoRa-Boat-Monitor).
+Follow this link and a finished development environment similar to PlatformIO will be created that runs in your browser.
+To compile the software, enter bash run in the console.
+In the workspace you will find the compiled binary code under .pio/build/heltec_wifi_lora_32_V2/firmware.bin.
+With a right click you can download the binary file.

 ## Device flash process

 With the [Web Flash Tool](https://norbert-walter.github.io/LoRa-Boat-Monitor/) you can very easily flash the device with the firmware from the web browser.
 You need a Chrome or Edge browser and a USB connection cable.
 If the device is connected to the USB port of the computer, the serial connection can be selected and the flash process can then be started.